runpod/docs/docs/hub/overview.md

 - **Maintain control**: Your GitHub repo remains the source of truth, while the Hub automatically detects new releases.
 - **Streamline your workflow**: Automated building and testing ensures your releases work as expected.

-## How does it work?
+## How it works

 The Hub operates through several key components working together:

-1. **Repository integration**: The Hub connects with GitHub repositories, using releases (not commits) as the basis for versioning and updates.
+1. **Repository integration**: The Hub connects with GitHub repositories, using GitHub releases (not commits) as the basis for versioning and updates.
 2. **Configuration system**: Repositories use standardized configuration files (`hub.json` and `tests.json`) in a `.runpod` directory to define metadata, hardware requirements, and test procedures.
 See the [publishing guide](/hub/publishing-guide) to learn more.
 3. **Automated build pipeline**: When a repository is submitted or updated, the Hub automatically scans, builds, and tests it to ensure it works correctly on RunPod’s infrastructure.
 4. **Continuous release monitoring**: The system regularly checks for new releases in registered repositories and rebuilds them when updates are detected.